vanhoefm/fragattacks/research/README.md

 configured inside a virtual machine.
 If you are unable to find one of the above devices, you can search for [alternative devices] that have a high chance of also working.

+Although the AWUS036ACM is a USB dongle, we were unable to reliably use it in a virtual machine.
+We only recommend this device when you can natively run Linux.
+Our live CD can be used for this.
+**TODO: On live USB kali it only worked in a USB2 slot.
+Can we force that in the host/VM?**

 ## Prerequisites

 Our scripts were tested on Kali Linux and Ubuntu 20.04.
 To install the required dependencies, execute: